 - Your technology is in wide use among students, faculty, or staff

 - Your technology is required for classroom, program, or other participation

 - You will distribute or employ the technology for multiple semesters or years

 - You are unable to obtain accessible technology that meets your needs

 - You identify a potential accessibility barrier in your current technology

-Because accessibility defects may emerge after a product has been deployed, the EEAAP should be considered a living document, subject to review and revision as circumstances change.
+Because accessibility defects may emerge after a product has been deployed, the EEAAP should be considered a living document, subject to periodic review and revision.